 It wasn’t that long ago that the debate about whether new cars should or shouldn’t come with a CD player still raged – but four years after its introduction, users of Apple CarPlay are just as attached to the native software that allows their phone to seamlessly interact with their (or anyone else’s) car.

-Now, Apple is set to roll out a huge update to its iPhone family, and it includes an update to CarPlay.
-Known as iOS 13, Apple currently offers the iPhone firmware in a beta form for those of us ready to take a risk on as-yet unproven software.
+Now, Apple has rolled out a huge update to its iPhone family, and it includes an update to CarPlay.
+Known as iOS 13, Aussie iPhone owners can now update their phones all the way back to the iPhone 6S with the new system.

 More Apple CarPlay advice